UK electricity pylon series

 PL7

-The 132 kV Watshams suite that appears to have originated as SEE PL7 was also used (at least in part) for: EE PL3; NWE PL6; MEE PL9, PL12 and PL13; SWE PL10 and PL11.
+The PL7 tower suite is a type believed to have originated with contract SWE PL7.
+It was also used (in whole or in part) for contracts EE PL3; NWE PL6; MEE PL9, PL12 and PL13; SWE PL10 and PL11.

 Blaw Knox K5735